Defense Chief Esper Wraps Up Asia Trip As Alliance Comes Under Pressure

 "They're targeting our forward bases and operating presence in what they believe is essentially their sphere of influence," the MIT associate professor explains.
 "But we will be targeting their homeland.
 And that is highly escalatory."

-China has threatened countermeasures, and warned Japan and South Korea not to host the missiles.
+China has threatened countermeasures and warned Japan and South Korea not to host the missiles.
 The authorities in Beijing may feel about as safe with U.S. missiles on their doorstep as the Kennedy administration felt about the Soviet Union putting nuclear weapons in Cuba in the 1960s.

 Cho Seong-ryoul, an advisory researcher at the Institute for National Security Strategy, a South Korean government-funded think tank in Seoul, argues that deploying intermediate-range missiles could actually make South Korea less safe.